How to Use Sentence Patterning Charts with ELLs – 3 Free Downloads

 Benefits of Sentence-Pattern Charts for ESL Vocabulary Practice

-• Students become more fluent with the words, having used them repeatedly in meaningful contexts.
+• Students become more fluent with the words and sentence structures, having used them repeatedly in meaningful contexts.

 • Small teams keep everyone involved.